haic-miccai/haic-miccai.github.io/README.md

 - AI assistants for medical education

-- Simulation environments for clinical training and skill enhancement.
+- Simulation environments for clinical training and skill enhancement

 - Virtual/augmented/mixed reality applications for HAIC